zemanjirka/MS2_KREPSKO_Memory_game/README.md

  > <strong>over 120 clicks: </strong>Are you a tee-too-tuum or what?
 Try again and better!'

+- the user should see a button uder the closing message, that closes the message
+- during all game the user should see a Shuffle button, that can shuffle/restart the game at any point of the game

 Wireframes created at the very beginning of the process (slightly vary from the final result)

 ![wireframes](./assets/images/Wireframe.png)

+## Features

+### Existing Features

+- ***Memory Game*** - allows users to click the cards and play with the game

+- ***New Game/ Shuffle*** - allows users to start a new game at any point of the game

+- ***Player's name*** - allows users to enter his name and receive a personalised greeting

+- ***Date*** - player should see actual date on the page

+- ***Logo of KREPSKO theatre group*** - with a link to actual home page of the theatre group

+### Features Left to Implement

+- ***Highscore table***

+## Technologies Used

+The whole page was built with HTML, CSS and JavaScript

+### Other sources:
+- [Bootstrap] (v5.0x) (https://getbootstrap.com/) For some particular details
+- [GoogleFonts] (https://fonts.google.com/) to use Kelly slab font (this font KREPSKO theatre group uses on its pages)
+- [Git] - Git is used to allow for tracking of any changes in the code and for the version control
+- [GitPod] - GitPod, connected to GitHub, hosted the coding space and allowed the project to be committed to the Github repository.
+- [Github] - GitHub is used to host the project files and publish the live website by using Git Pages
+- [Balsamiq] (https://balsamiq.com/) for creating the wireframes